-1. .Illinois has jurisdiction over 1,526 square miles of Lake Michigan open water, and 64 miles of Lake Michigan shoreline, which are covered under the Lake Michigan Basin Water Quality Standards.
+^{1.} Illinois has jurisdiction over 1,526 square miles of Lake Michigan open water, 2.26 square miles of Lake Michigan harbors, and 64 miles of Lake Michigan shoreline that are covered under the Lake Michigan Basin Water Quality Standards.
 Also, 196 square miles of Lake Michigan are designated for Public and Food Processing Water Supply Use.